Turkey summons Swiss envoy for anti-Erdogan protest - ExBulletin

 The spokesperson also strongly condemned “the connivance of the Swiss authorities for these despicable acts”, asking Switzerland to be determined in the fight against terrorism and hate crimes.

-The PKK, listed as a terrorist organization by Turkey, the United States and the European Union, has been rebelling against the Turkish government for more than 30 years.
+The PKK, listed as a terrorist organization by Turkey, the United States and the European Union, has been rebelling against the Ankara government for more than 30 years.

 |